 A privilege tax is imposed on a white goods retailer at a flat rate for each new white good that is sold by the retailer.
 An excise tax is imposed on a new white good purchased outside the State for storage, use, or consumption in this State.
-The rate of the privilege tax and the excise tax is five dollars (\$5.00) if the new white good does not contain chlorofluorocarbon refrigerants and is ten dollars (\$10.00) if the new white good contains chlorofluorocarbon refrigerants.
-These taxes are (\$5.00).
-This tax is in addition to all other taxes."
+The rate of the privilege tax and the excise tax is five dollars (\$5.00) if the new white good does not contain chlorofluorocarbon refrigerants and is ten dollars (\$10.00) if the new white good contains chlorofluorocarbon refrigerants. three dollars (\$3.00).
+These taxes are in addition to all other taxes."